satoshi-hayakawa/kernel-quadrature/README.md

-# This repository containds the code used in the paper "Positively Weighted Kernel Quadrature via Subsampling" (https://arxiv.org/abs/2107.09597v3)
+# This repository contains the code used in the paper "Positively Weighted Kernel Quadrature via Subsampling" (https://arxiv.org/abs/2107.09597v3)

 ## Python Files
 The python files are written for Pyhon3 and require Gurobi Optimizer (https://www.gurobi.com/).
 They are divided into three categroires: